TheArchitect2000/Blockchain-based-IoT-Server/README.md

 Never share your account’s private key with anyone.
 - Update these parameters in the file:
 ```
-# Set this with your node URL (e.g., 'zksensor.tech')
+# Set this with your node URL (e.g., 'zksensor.com')
 NODE_ID='YOUR_NODE_DOMAIN'

 # Set this with your node name (e.g., 'zkSensor')